Menu

 What is the Boundary Waters Canoe Area Wilderness?

 The Boundary Waters Canoe Area Wilderness (BWCAW) is 1.1 million acres of federally-designated wilderness along the northern border of Minnesota's Arrowhead (the portion north of Lake Superior) and within the Superior National Forest.
 The US Forest Service manages both the Forest and the wilderness area.
 With pristine water, clean air, respite from technology, abundant wildlife (eagles, loons, moose, black bears), and hundreds of miles of lakes to paddle and portage, it is a canoer’s paradise.
 Aircraft is restricted to 4,000 feet and above.
-Roads and buildings are strictly limited to ranger's cabins and international customs stations, with the only improvements available to visitors being a fire grate and latrine at each campsite spread out along its shorelines, and the portage trails.
+Roads and buildings are strictly limited to ranger's cabins and international customs stations, with the only improvements available to visitors being a fire grate and latrine at each designated campsite, and the portage trails.
 Quetico Provincial Park is Canada’s 1.4 million-acre wilderness to the north, and an easy day’s paddle from the Northern Lakes Canoe Base.
-Many Girl Scout trips follow the international border, and our Destination trips often enter Canada for 7 or 10 days.
-The BWCAW is America’s most popular wilderness, but even in 2021, only about 1 out of every 4 visitors is female, let alone a teenage girl.
+Many Girl Scout trips visit border lakes, and our longer trips usually enter Canada.
+The BWCAW is the most popular wilderness in the United States, but even in 2021, only about 1 out of every 4 visitors is female, let alone a teenage girl.

 The boundary waters region is bedded in ancient, metamorphosed rock known as the Canadian Shield, which surrounds Hudson Bay.
 Billions of years of folding, faulting, and erosion made the complex geological surfaces sometimes exposed as "ribbon rock" and forged the region's endless, gray bedrock.
 During the ice ages 10,000-20,000 years ago, the physical scraping of glaciers in retreat left the land hollowed and dimpled, and thousands of deep, clear, nutrient-poor lakes formed a lattice across the boreal forests of pine, spruce, fir, hemlock, birch, and poplar.
 Low-growing blueberries thrive in the poor soil, and mayflower, trillium, starflower, bunchberry, and bluebead lily provide charming, trailside vistas as you puff along the portage trails under the weight of your pack.

-Native wildlife are critical to the health of the BWCAW's ecological engine, and Girl Scouts often see animals on their canoe trips.
+Native wildlife are critical to the health of the border country's ecological engine, and Girl Scouts often see animals on their canoe trips.
 Common loons and bald eagles breed on northern lakes, and the mystical, carrying voices of loons are the soundtrack of our days and nights.
 The songs of chickadees and white-throated sparrows pierce the tall pines, creating echoes of contented productivity.
 Beavers build dams and lodges on the creeks and rivers, engineering water-management marvels and maintaining critical swamps, marshes, and bogs that clean the waters and nurture an abundance of life.
 Trout, pike, walleye, and bass flourish in the deep, granitic lakes.
-Black bears, moose, fishers, and gray wolves range the BWCAW and the Quetico, and Girl Scouts often see both bears and moose.
+Black bears, moose, fishers, and gray wolves range the border country, and Girl Scouts sometimes see bears and moose.
 Wolves are much harder to see, though you can learn about them and see captive wolves at the International Wolf Center outside of Ely.
 Moose do not take much interest in humans, and we just wait for them to cross a portage trail or swim past our canoes.
-Bears are interested in our food, and we take special precautions to control food smells and protect our rations while in the wilderness (you'll learn all about it during training).
+Bears are interested in our food, and we take special precautions to control food smells and protect our rations while in the wilderness.
 Guides are trained to keep our crews safe from large animals, and we have an excellent safety record and a great reputation for leaving the wilderness better than we found it.
-Girl Scouts do their part to follow leave-no-trace principles to retain the wilderness character of the BWCAW and as part of our own Girl Scouting principles.
+Girl Scouts follow leave-no-trace principles to retain the wilderness character of the BWCAW and as part of our own Girl Scouting principles.

 Humans have lived in the border country for thousands of years.
 Sheer rock shorelines reveal ancient pictographs, or images made using pigmented paint, drawn by people who once floated in dugout canoes to tell their stories in these paintings.
-Indigenous peoples of the Anishanaabe group, also known as the Ojibwe or Chippewa, still live in the area and take part in decisions about how the Forest is managed.
-They practice traditional rights guaranteed by treaty.
-Some four hundred years ago, French Canadians ventured inland along the Great Lakes to carry cargoes of furs back to the cities of Quebec and thence to Europe.
+Indigenous peoples of the Anishanaabe culture, also known as the Ojibwe or Chippewa, still live in the area and take part in decisions about how the National Forest is managed.
+They practice traditional ways guaranteed by treaty.
+Some four hundred years ago, French Canadians ventured inland along the Great Lakes to carry cargoes of furs back through the Great Lakes and down the St. Lawrence River to the trading posts of Quebec and thence to Europe.
 These voyageurs traveled by canoe and portaged their gear from lake to lake, much as visitors do today.

 The BWCAW is a unique area of the country.
-You’ll see the Milky Way at night, cook over a campfire, travel under your own power, and enjoy true quiet together with no motorboats, cars, or even airplanes.
+You’ll see the Milky Way bright in the dark night sky, cook over a campfire, travel under your own power, and enjoy true quiet together, with no motorboats, cars, or even airplanes.
 Sometimes the northern lights dance across our summer nights to the high yodels of loons.
+The border country is a special place to visit and re-connect with your environment.

 What can you tell me about Ely?